Dunjonquest: Sorcerer of Siva (December 1981)

 The last standalone title in the series is not as large as the major games, but also not as small as the MicroQuests, hence that label is dropped.
 The player takes the role of a wizard, who is thrown into a labyrinth of mines by his rival.

 Curse of Ra (1982)

 The second expansion to Temple of Apshai, Curse of Ra, is set in ancient Egypt and has higher difficulty than the previous two parts.
 It also consists of four dungeon levels, with 179 rooms total.
 Like Upper Reaches to Apshai, the level design and room descriptions were created by Tim Bird, Mark Madrid and Andrew Martin.

 Danger in Drindisti (1982)

 The second expansion to Hellfire Warrior also features four dungeons.
 The player is tasked to defeat a boss enemy in each level.
-Since the lack of room descriptions in level 6 and 8 are a restriction of the Helfire Warrior program, the dungeons were built around that fact and are supposed to be played out of order.
+Since the lack of room descriptions in level 6 and 8 are a restriction of the Hellfire Warrior program, the dungeons were built around that fact and are supposed to be played out of order.